Skip to main content

 Repository blueprints

 Per-repo build steps, dependency management, and knowledge entries.
-Set these in Settings > Environment configuration > [your repo].
+Set these in Settings > Environment > Blueprints > [your repo].

 Python